you are starting a new business or growing your current one, you are faced with many options for incorporation and formation.

-- No IRS information
+IRS information sharing agreement.

 - Nominal annual

 - Minimal reporting and disclosure requirements.

 - Privacy: Stockholders are not of public record.
 Stockholders, directors, officers,

 members and managers need not reside in Nevada.
 Directors or managers do not have to be stockholders or members.